-Item Date Shareholders' Meeting and Board Meetings Major Resolutions board Meetings USD438,020 to Ablerex Latam Corporation from April to June of 2020, and the newly added short-term financing quota of USD 1.5 million.
-10. Approved the motion on the application for the renewal of credit limits.
-11. Approved the proposal for providing guarantee.
-6 2019.11.9 Board Meeting 【the 3 rd meeting of the 8 th term 】 1.
-Acknowledged the Q3 consolidated financial statements of Year 2020.
-2. Discussed and approved the Year 2021 Audit Plan.
-3. Approved the amendments to the "Procedures for Handling Material Inside Information and Insider Trading Prevention" 4.
-Approved to add the "risk management policies and procedures" 5.
-Approved the amendments to "Procedures for Election of Directors".
-6. Approved the ratification of the new loan amount of USD90,192 to Ablerex Latam Corporation from July to Sept of 2020.
+Item Date Shareholders' Meeting and Major Resolutions Board Meetings Best-Practice Principles" 6.
+Approved the renewal of credit limits of Ablerex Latam Corporation.
 7. Approved the motion on the application for the renewal of credit limits.
-7 2020.12.28 Board Meeting [ the 4 th meeting of the 8 th term ] ' 2020.12.20 Doard Meeting 1.
-As per the recommendations of the directors who participated in the board meeting, the target of 2021 Group's sales budget and operating profit needs to be amended and the new version of budget shall be resubmitted for directors' approval before 2021.1.5.
-2. Approved the 2020 manager performance bonus determination proposed by the Remuneration Committee.
-8 2021.1.25 Board Meeting [ the 5th meeting of the 8th term ] 1.
-Reported the assessment of the independence of the auditors.
-2. Approved the motion on the application for the renewal of credit limits.
-3. Approved the proposal for providing guarantee.
-9 2021.3.19 Board Meeting 【the 6th meeting of the 8th term 】 1.Approved annual consolidated financial statements and the business report of the Year 2020.
+8. Approved the proposal for providing guarantee.
+6 2021.11.8 Board Meeting 【the 10 th meeting of the 8 th term 】 1.
+Acknowledged the Q3 consolidated financial statements of Year 2021.
+2. Discussed and approved the Year 2022 Audit Plan.
+3. Approved the motion on the application for the renewal of credit limits.
+7 2021.12.27 Board Meeting 【the 11 th meeting of the 8 th term 】 1.
+Approved the motion on the application for the renewal of credit limits.
+2. Approved the Business budget of 2022.
+3. Review the 2021 manager performance bonus determination proposed by the Remuneration Committee.
+8 2022.1.24 Board Meeting 【the 12 th meeting of the 8 th term】 1.
+Approved the motion on the application for the renewal of credit limits.
+2. Approved the proposal for providing guarantee.
+9 2022.3.21 Board Meeting 【the 13 th meeting of the 8 th term】 1.Approved annual consolidated financial statements and the business report of the Year 2021.
 2. Approved the assessment of the independence of the auditors.
-3. Approved the declaration of internal control system of Year 2020.
-4. Approved the directors' and employees' compensation of Year 2020.
-5. Approved the earning distribution of the Year 2020.6.
-Approved the amendments to the "Amendment to Rules and Procedures of Shareholders' Meeting" of the Company.
-7. Approved the amendments to the "Article of Incorporation" of the Company.

-Item Date Shareholders' Meeting and Board Meetings Major Resolutions 8.
-Approved the date and agenda of the Year 2020 Annual Shareholders' Meeting.
+3. Approved the declaration of internal control system of Year 2021.
+4. Approved the directors' and employees' compensation of Year 2021.
+5. Approved the earning distribution of the Year 2021.6.
+To review and approve the distribution of cash dividend from Capital Surplus.
+7. Approved the amendment to the "Procedure for Governing the Acquisition and Disposal of Assets".
+8. Approved the amendment to the "Corporate Governance 9.
+Approved the date and agenda of the Year 2021 Annual Shareholders' Meeting.
+10. Approved the motion on the application for the renewal of credit limits.
+11. Approved the Loans from U.S. subsidiary Ablerex Corporation Limited

-- 3.4.12 Major Issues of Record or Written Statements Made by Any Director or Supervisor or Dissenting to Important Resolutions Passed by the Board of Directors: As per Page 23 - 3.4.13 Resignation or Dismissal of the Company's Key Individuals, Including the Chairman, CEO, and Heads of Accounting, Finance, Internal Audit, Corporate Governance Officer and R&D Manager in the most recent years and up to the date of the annual report printed: None - 3.5 Information Regarding the Company's Audit Fee, Replacement and Independence
+3.4.12 Major Issues of Record or Written Statements Made by Any Director or Supervisor or

+Dissenting to Important Resolutions Passed by the Board of Directors: As per Page 26.

+3.4.13 Resignation or Dismissal of the Company's Key Individuals, Including the Chairman, CEO, and Heads of Accounting, Finance, Internal Audit, Corporate Governance Officer and R&D Manager in the most recent years and up to the date of the annual report printed: None

+3.5 Information Regarding the Company's Audit Fee, Replacement and Independence